Brightcove Native Player for iOS Reference

 You should also follow the guidelines set by Apple in Technical Q&A QA1668 to set the proper background modes and audio session category for your app.

 It’s important that the AVPlayerLayer be detached from the AVPlayer before the app is switched to the background (and reattached when the app returns to the foreground).
-The Brightcove Player SDK will handle this for you when allowsBackgroundAudioPlayback is set to YES.
+The Brightcove Player SDK will handle this for you when allowsBackgroundAudioPlayback is set to true.

 Finally, when playing background videos (and particularly when using playlists), you should use the iOS MPRemoteCommandCenter API to give the user playback control on the lock screen and in the control center.